 Check or uncheck the options you want, click OK and Exit.

 Windows Backup notifications are controlled by a registry key.
 This registry key is not present in default Windows installations.
 To disable Windows Backup notifications, you must manually add a registry key.

 To do so, open regedit and navigate to the following location:

 Now under WindowsBackup, in the RHS pane, open a new DWORD and name it as DisableMonitoring, and set its value to ‘1‘.

-If this key is set to 1, and an end-user has not already configured Windows Backup, then notifications to configure Windows Backup will not be displayed to the end user in the Action Center, or when a user attaches an external hard disk.
+If this key is set to 1, and an end-user has not already configured Windows Backup, then notifications to configure Windows Backup will not be displayed to the end-user when a user attaches an external hard disk.

 Open GPEDIT.msc and navigate to the following settings:

 User Configuration > Administrative Templates > Start Menu and Taskbar.

 Double-click the Remove Notifications and Action Center in the settings box and select Enabled.